DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v3/readme.md

 ## Key Insight

+## Key Insight

 Once the data structure is well-defined,
-it becomes possible to extract meaningful insights with simple tools.

-This version shows that once the data model is consistent,
 simple techniques like counting can produce meaningful behavioral insights.